AdeboyeAdejoro/tomato_proj/readme.md

 ### get_lycopersicum_only.py
 This script builds on the previous one.
 It processes the output of the compare_filtered_files.py and finds the files that have no pennelli reads at all.

+### bam_mover.py
+This script copies all already made bamfiles to a new folder

+### index_creator.py
+This script then generates index files for each of the bamfiles in their new location

+### bam_filterer.py
+This script makes use of the output files obtained from the `bed_file_analyzer.py` script to filterer the bamfiles so that only reads that mapped uniquely to lycopersicum are left in the file.